yukikongju/Miscellaneous-Projects/BetterSleepRetentionAnalysis/README.md

 that method is not effective because the data is so dispersed and we cannot re-use the solution for similar processes.

+Notes:
+- retention analysis based on 2 months: Sep 2024 to Oct 2024

 **How**

 We want to have an `Events` dimensions table such that we have the following